nubbsterr/ELK-SIEM-Setup/README.md

 # Installing and Configuring Elasticsearch
 Before we even get to starting anything, go into your VirtualBox menu and select the 3 bars next to your VM, then select `Snapshots`.
 Click `Take` and name the snapshot however you like.
 Congratulations, you have just implemented a failsafe in case you break your VM somehow. <strong>I strongly recommend you regularly take snapshots of your VM when you reach checkpoints in this guide.</strong>

-Once you reboot your system, continue to logging in as your user.
+Once you reboot your system, wait for your log statements to stop, then press Enter.
+Continue to logging in as your user.
 When you're in, your screen should look something like this:
 ![Voila](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/login-complete.png)

 The last thing we need to do before getting to real SIEM setup fun is to update our system with the following commands: